 This provincial levy is an addition to the Property Transfer Tax.
 It applies to foreign nationals, taxable trustees, and foreign corporations.

 On Vancouver Island, the tax is only applicable in the Capital Regional District (Victoria area) and within the Regional District of Nanaimo (which also includes Parskville/Qualicum).
+The notable exceptions within my service area (mid-Island) are Ladysmith and Chemainus, and Ruxton/Valdes Islands.

 The rate is 20% of the fair market value of your proportionate share of the property.
 For example, if you own a 25% share of the applicable property, then you pay 20% on a quarter of the value of the property.